dharmik529/470FinalProject/README.md

 ## 2. Final Version of Language Whitepaper and Language Specification Documentation

 ### Language Whitepaper
-The language, named "MyLang," is a simple programming language designed for educational purposes.
+The language, named "Symplnym" is a simple programming language designed for educational purposes.
 It features a minimal set of keywords and constructs to facilitate learning and understanding of basic programming concepts.

 ### Language Specification
 - MyLang is a statically-typed language with a simple syntax.